 Planning your next diving trip?
 These are the best dive sites in the world.

-In the past, I had zero interest in getting scuba certified.
+In the past, I had zero interest in getting scuba-certified.
 I never considered myself a strong enough swimmer.
-I always felt out of control underwater and had a lot of anxiety around strange and unfamiliar sea creatures.
-However, lately, we’ve been pushing ourselves to get out of our comfort zones.
-After all, we can’t call ourselves adventurers if we weren’t down to try it at least once!
-You never know if something is for you until you try it, right?
+I always felt out of control underwater and anxious around strange and unfamiliar sea creatures.
+However, we’ve been trying to push ourselves outside of our comfort zones lately.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-25 Best Dive Sites in the WOrld to Put on Your Bucket List
+25 Best Dive Sites in the World to Put on Your Bucket List

 Special thanks to our friends at Divein, made up of instructors, dive pros, and enthusiasts, who helped us make this list.
+Now it’s up to us to visit these spots.

 1. Taveuni, Fiji